 Set up a swap: Gather some families together in your neighborhood or your church and set up a clothes swap.
 Trade gently worn clothes between you and your kids will all have “new to them” outfits.

 BONUS CHALLENGE: Buy only one new item for your child and then use what you have.
 Find a cute, inexpensive skirt for your daughter or a dressy, on-sale shirt or sweater for your son.
+Look for your child’s favorite color, animal, or design.
 Then dress those up with items that your kids already have in their closets to make brand new outfits.